Dress Code and Decorum

 - No flowers on the academic robe.
 Flowers may not be carried.

 - The mortarboard (academic hat) should be worn with the front point over the forehead below the front hairline, so the flat board is parallel to the floor.
 (Not worn on the back of the head with the board pointing upward.)
-NO DECORATION OF ANY KIND IS PERMITTED ON THE MORTARBOARD.
+Students may decorate caps in accordance with specific guidelines.

-- Candidates for the bachelor’s degree should come into the auditorium with the tassel on the right, hanging near the right eye.
+- Candidates for the bachelor’s degree enter the auditorium with the tassel on the right, hanging near the right eye.
 After the degrees are conferred, the tassel is shifted to the left side.
-The signal for shifting the tassel will be given by the President (and/or your faculty marshal).

 Graduation ceremonies are, by their very nature, festive occasions.
 The festivity manifests itself in many ways including the dress of the students and faculty adorned in academic regalia and the warmth, joy and satisfaction of accomplishment.
 The ceremonies are also a solemn occasion; the actual conferring of degrees signifies long, hard work on the part of everyone involved: students, faculty, administrators, parents and spouses.
 As a consequence of the serious nature of the ceremony, students are expected to maintain a measure of decorum consonant with the occasion.
 Applause and other recognition of the conferring of degrees should be limited to a joint effort at the conclusion of each graduation group.
 Graduates are expected to return to their seats after receiving their diploma, and to remain seated for the rest of the ceremony.
 Family and guests are asked to remain seated for the entire ceremony, refraining from leaving their seats in order to take pictures or to talk to graduates.